 Are you looking to buy a new boat for your fishing adventures and/or to enjoy with family and friends?
 Whether this is the realization of a longtime dream or an upgrade from your current boat, it’s sure to be a big financial investment, albeit one that will return years of enjoyment and fond memories.
 As boat enthusiasts ourselves, we know that researching a new boat can be as fun as stepping aboard for the first time.
-In this guide, we’ll cover how to buy a boat from start to finish and the most important things to know before you buy your boat.
+In this guide, we’ll cover how to buy a boat from start to finish and the most important things to know when buying a new boat.

 What type of boat are you looking for?

 If you’re like many boat buyers, the research part of the process can be just as fun as taking your new boat out for the first time.
+Knowing what type of boat you’re looking for will dictate what to look for when buying a new boat.
 Let’s explore the three primary categories: fishing boats, family recreation boats, and hybrids.

 A range of boat styles can be classified as “fishing boats.”
 What they all have in common is a design and accessories geared toward the needs of the serious fisherman.
 They may also be intended for specific types of fishing, such as freshwater, offshore, bass, etc. Popular fishing boat styles include:

 - Bay Boats: Usually designed for inshore fishing, but may also accommodate some offshore adventures.
 (Read about how to choose the best buy boat)

 - Center Console: The most popular type of saltwater fishing boat and comes in a range of sizes and comfort levels.

 - Convertibles: Generally comfortable, with large cockpits and tall flying bridges.
 Good for offshore anglers